Ecno92/dotemacs/README.rst

 =============

 Although dotfiles are very personal I'm always open for cool suggestions.
-Just open a Pull-request and I'll accept it if I like it.
+Just open a pull-request and I'll accept it if I like it.